Heng-zm/somlengp/GOOGLE_AUTH_README.md

 ---

-The Google authentication feature is now fully integrated into VoiceScribe, providing a secure and user-friendly way to manage user access and enable personalized features.
+The Google authentication feature is now fully integrated into Somleng, providing a secure and user-friendly way to manage user access and enable personalized features.